 If the visit requires the children to bring their own lunch and your child is entitled to free school meals, school is able to provide a packed lunch for you.
 You must let the office know before the date of the visit so that this can be organised.

-Please note that as of September 2013 families with children who are entitled to Free School Meals are not asked to contribute towards the cost of the overall visit.
+Families with children who are entitled to Free School Meals are not asked to contribute towards the cost of the overall visit.
 This is supported by the Pupil Premium funding we receive in school.